aaronfalloon/5-day-forecast/readme.md

 * Use .jsx for files that contain JSX
 * A loader for before the forecast is fetched
 * Add props validation
+* A better UI and UX
+* Unit tests for the UI components